The Center for Undergraduate Research in Mathematics (CURM)

-The Center for Undergraduate Research in Mathematics (CURM) helps excite undergraduate students about the mathematical sciences, complete their undergraduate degree, and prepare them to succeed in graduate school.
+helps undergraduate students throughout the United States to be excited about the mathematical sciences, to complete their undergraduate degree and learn essential research skills, and to prepare them for success in graduate school and their careers.
 CURM has had tremendous success in doing this by promoting academic year undergraduate research in the mathematical sciences.
-For the past four years, CURM has offered financial support to 64 professors (41% female, 19% minority) from 54 different universities and colleges to work with 195 undergraduate students (54% female, 29% minority).
-During the first three years, the 147 undergraduate students have written 60 joint research papers.
-In addition, students have given 123 single or joint conference presentations, 35 poster presentations, and have received 29 awards for their presentations or research.
+Since its inception, CURM has provided financial support to 392 undergraduate students (50% female, 29% minority, 4% with disability, and 27% 1st generation college students) mentored by 110 professors (49% female, 20% minority) from over 84 universities and colleges nationwide (21% HSI/HBCU).
+During that time,CURM students have written 168 joint research papers, 47 of which have been published.
+In addition, the students have given over 360 single/joint conference presentations or poster presentations, and have received 36 awards for their presentations or research.
 Finally, data shows that at institutions participating in the CURM program, 63% of the CURM students go on to graduate school while only about 18% of the total math majors at these schools do so.

-CURM at Brigham Young University (BYU) promotes undergraduate research in mathematics throughout the United States by:
+CURM (located at Brigham Young University (BYU) in Provo, Utah) promotes undergraduate research in mathematics by:

-- training professors as mentors for undergraduate students doing research;
+- Training professors as mentors for undergraduate students doing research;

-- providing funds to professors to establish undergraduate student research groups;
+- Providing funds to professors to establish undergraduate student research groups;

 To help achieve these objectives, CURM awards mini-grants each year to professors at various institutions across the United States to assist them financially, instructionally, and organizationally in operating successful undergraduate research groups at their own institutions during the academic year.

 |Michael Dorff||Heidi Berger||Joyati Debnath|